alanreidt/range-slider-component/README.md

 Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).

 #### Model
-The module contains business logic of Slider component: possible slider options and logic around them.
+The module contains business logic of Slider component: possible Slider options and logic around them.

 #### ViewController
-This module is responsible for display of current slider state and handling of user actions.
+This module is responsible for display of current Slider state and handling of user actions.

 It translates position of occurred events into Slider `values` option.
 All further work (as validation of that value and correction of correlated options) is handled by `Model`.